-In 56 BCE Marcus Celius accused Lucius Calpurnius Bestia of bribery during the elections of 57 BCE, during which Bestia unsuccessfully applied for the office of the praetor.
-The accused was defended by Cicero, the former mentor of Celius.
+In 56 BCE Marcus Caelius accused Lucius Calpurnius Bestia of bribery during the elections of 57 BCE, during which Bestia unsuccessfully applied for the office of the praetor.
+The accused was defended by Cicero, the former mentor of Caelius.

 Cicero, Defense Speeches